valkenzz/Bigeleisen_KIE/README.md

+we used method to determine the KIE just using harmonic vibrational frequencie.
+The Bigeleisen equation can be extended beyond the harmonic vibrational approximation and including quantum tunneling effects in the framework of Feynman path integrals.

 #### source
  [1] Atkins P, de Paula J (2006).
 Atkins' Physical Chemistry (8th ed.).
 Oxford University Press. pp. 286–288, 816–818.
 ISBN 978-0-19-870072-2.